 I print free Monthly Calendars online from Vertex42.
 But you could also just use the calendar on your phone, tablet, or any other place where you keep track of your life.

 My monthly plans are constantly evolving.
 Therefore, I don’t always reuse them year after year.
-I still like the flexibility of plugging in any weekly meal plan I want, trying new recipes, and taking into account what’s going on in our live.
+I still like the flexibility of plugging in any weekly meal plan I want, trying new recipes, and taking into account what’s going on in our lives.
 However, I have found that there are seasonal recipes I like to make during certain months that are constants.
 For quick reference, I label my Weekly Meal Plans by month so I can look back and repeat if I want.

 It’s As Simple As That!